TELEVISION POLICY MANUAL

 Tech Television staff are welcome to publicize Tech Television.

-Posters and flyers may be distributed on campus; as long as students show them to the Director of Broadcasting, Chief Engineer or Graduate Assistant prior to circulation.
+Posters and flyers may be distributed on campus; as long as students show them to the Director of Broadcasting.
 Posters need to be in good taste, and the staff is expected to use good judgment in creating them.
 Profanity and obscenity are prohibited.
 Posters are also expected to follow Arkansas Tech University policy as to location, method and length of posting.

-How to organize a videotaping team of three students.
+How to organize a video team of three students.

 Interviewer – Put the interviewee at ease.
 Keep the person relaxed.
 Maintain your focus on them in order to ask follow-up questions as needed.
 Be responsible for the quality of the interviewing process.

-Cameraperson (Videographer) – Set up video equipment, responsible for quality of videotape recording.
-See VIDEO TAPING SKILLS below for additional details.
+Cameraperson (Videographer) – Set up video equipment, responsible for quality of video recording.
+See VIDEO SKILLS below for additional details.

-Grip (Assistant to videographer in setup of equipment and lighting) – Responsible for seeing that the release form is signed, the interview gets the correct identification slate, and that the entire process runs smoothly.
+Grip (Assistant to videographer in setup of equipment and lighting) – Responsible for seeing the interviewee gets the correct identification, and that the entire process runs smoothly.
 Help set up the video equipment.
-See VIDEO TAPING SKILLS for additional details.
+See VIDEO SKILLS for additional details.
 Listen to interview and double-check the list of questions to make sure that they were all asked.
 Also listen to sounds to maintain as quiet a recording environment as possible.

 Location/Setup